tliu03/CS5220_GroupProject/README.md

 ## App Progress

-Iteration 1 update: modified the post label to make it more accurate Iteration 2 update: added following functionality: Camera use, Location use, Notification, Geocoding api use
+Iteration 1 update: modified the post label to make it more accurate
+Iteration 2 update: added userProfile and the following functionality: Camera use, Location use, Notification, Geocoding api use

 ### Screen 1